codeaucafe/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ### `dolt.rebase`

-`dolt.rebase` (also known as `dolt_rebase`) is only present while an interactive rebase is in progress, and only on the branch where the rebase is being executed.
+`dolt.rebase` (also usable as `dolt_rebase`) is only present while an interactive rebase is in progress, and only on the branch where the rebase is being executed.
 For example, when rebasing the `feature1` branch, the rebase will be executed on the `dolt_rebase_feature1` branch, and the `dolt.rebase` system table will exist on that branch while the rebase is in-progress.
 The `dolt.rebase` system table starts off with the default rebase plan, which is to `pick` all of the commits identified for the rebase.
 Users can adjust the rebase plan by updating the `dolt.rebase` table to change the rebase action, reword a commit message, or even add new rows with additional commits to be applied as part of the rebase.
 For more details about rebasing, see [the `dolt_rebase()` stored procedure](dolt-sql-procedures.md#dolt_rebase).

 ### Schema